dart-lang/site-www/src/language/concurrency.md

 ## Isolates

-Dart also supports concurrency via isolates.
-Most modern devices have multi-core CPUs.
+Dart supports concurrency via isolates, in addition to [asynchronous APIs](#types-and-syntax-for-asynchronous-programming).
+Most modern devices have multi-core
+CPUs.
 To take advantage of multiple cores, developers sometimes use shared-memory threads running concurrently.
 However, shared-state concurrency is [error prone](https://en.wikipedia.org/wiki/Race_condition#In_software) and can lead to complicated code.

 Instead of threads, all Dart code runs inside isolates.
+Using isolates, your Dart code can perform multiple independent tasks at once.
+Isolates are like threads or processes, but each isolate has its own memory and a single thread running an event loop.

 Each isolate has its own global fields, ensuring that none of the state in an isolate is accessible from any other isolate.
 Isolates can only communicate to each other via message passing.
 No shared state between isolates means concurrency complexities like [mutexes or locks](https://en.wikipedia.org/wiki/Lock_(computer_science))